tiby312/broccoli-project/report/src/ch15-general-thoughts.md

 Writing apis that don't do dynamic allocation is tough and can be cumbersome, since you probably have to have the user give you a slice of a certain size, but typically you need to first get the problem size from the user to figure out the amount of memory you want to request.
 On one hand the level of explicitness is great and users don't have to put any faith in allocation system.
 But on the other hand it adds a lot of logic to your api that makes it harder to see what your library actually does.

+#### Multithreading

+Evenly dividing up work into chunks for up to N cores is preferable.
+You don't want to make assumptions about how many cores the user has.
+Why set up your system to only take up advantage of 2 cores if 16 are available.
+So here, using a thread pool library like rayon is useful.

+In a big complicated system, it can be tempting to keep sub-systems sequential and then just allow multiple sub-systems to happen in parallel if they are computation heavy.
+But this is not fully taking advantage of multithreading.
+You want each subsystem to itself be parallelizable.
+You want to parallelize in a platform independent way exploiting as many cores as are available.